-For Reading: In addition to the class-room work, each student will be assigned two books each term from the list printed on page 35, which he will be required to report on to the teacher of English.
+For Reading: In addition to the class-room work, each student will be assigned two books each term from the list printed on page 33, which he will be required to report on to the teacher of English.

-First half-year: Nepos and Caesar's Gallic War.
-The text book used covers portions of each author, about three books of the latter.
-34 [1914
+First half-year: Caesar's Gallic War.
+Three books.

-Second half-year: Three of Cicero's orations against Catiline, with study of the development of Roman oratory.
+Second half-year.
+Three of Cicero's orations against Catiline, with study of the development of Roman oratory.